Early Childhood

 Description: Transitioning from early childhood programs to kindergarten involves a lot of moving parts for all young children.
 However, transitioning from the preschool to kindergarten classroom for the child with ASD can be especially tricky.
 This process involves the child, their family, the preschool teacher, the receiving kindergarten teacher, and a multitude of other people including related service providers such as speech and language pathologists (SLPs), occupational therapists (OTs), and other team...

-Description: Early childhood encompasses birth to age 8.
+Description: Early Childhood Resources - Early childhood encompasses birth to age 8.
 It is a critical time for child development.
 Children are learning a variety of academic and social-emotional skills they will need throughout their life.
 Parents are a child’s first and most important teacher, and you know your child better than anyone.
 Finding out your child has a disability or developmental delay can be overwhelming.
-It can be challenging to navigate a new diagnosis, learning how to support your...
+It can be challenging to navigate a new diagnosis, learning how...

 Description: This is a listing of vestibular, proprioceptive, tactile, auditory and visual alerting sensory activities.